cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/installing.md

 kubectl edit -n cloudstate configmap/cloudstate-operator-config
 ```

-Changes to the config map will be picked up immediately by the operator, and if necessary, will be applied to all CloudState stateful service deployments immediately.
+Changes to the config map will be picked up immediately by the operator, and if necessary, will be applied to all Cloudstate stateful service deployments immediately.

 ### Configuring namespaces to watch